madhusikha/CropCalories/README.md

 # CropCalories
 Calories of Fruits and Vegetables

 CropCalories project aimed at predicting the calorie content of fruits and vegetables using image segmentation and machine learning algorithms.
-The project's main goal is to provide a tool that can be used for diet and nutrition tracking, meal planning, fitness  training, and agriculture and food science research.
+The project's main goal is to provide a tool that can be used for diet and nutrition tracking, meal planning, fitness  training, agriculture and food science research.

 # Datasets:
 1. Kriti k Seth,  Fruits and Vegetables Image Recogniti on Dataset, Kaggle.
 (Last accessed on 05-07-2023)